 At Old Ship the minister and music director complement each other, together creating a distinctive worship experience.
-Sermon topics address a wide range of spiritual and social concerns, as well as contemporary issues.
-Music, chosen from a wide variety of sacred and secular sources, is performed by a dedicated choir of fine musicians (some professionals), who are often accompanied by instrumentalists.
-Our fine digital-sound Allen organ has the power and diversity of the old pipe organs.
+The music is chosen from a wide variety of sacred and secular sources to compliment the sermon topics, which address a wide range of spiritual and social concerns, as well as contemporary issues.
+A dedicated choir of fine musicians is often accompanied by instrumentalists.
+Our fine digital-sound Allen organ fills the Meeting House with its rich and diverse sound.

 The Worship and Music Committee, together with the minister and music director, nurtures and supports the quality of worship at Old Ship, and has general oversight of the music program.